C.J. Stroud throws five TD passes, No. 11 Ohio State rolls

 PISCATAWAY, N.J.
+(AP) — Greg Schiano of Rutgers has a warning for the rest of the teams in the Big Ten Conference: No. 11 Ohio State is finding its stride.

-(AP) — C.J.
-Stroud threw for 330 yards and a career-high five touchdowns after sitting out a game to rest his shoulder and No. 11 Ohio State won its 20th straight Big Ten game with a 52-13 victory over Rutgers on Saturday.
+C.J.
+Stroud threw for 330 yards and a career-high five touchdowns after sitting out a game to rest a shoulder and the Buckeyes won their 20th straight conference game with a 52-13 victory over Rutgers on Saturday.

+“We had a bad day and we had it against a team that is finding its stride,” Schiano said after suffering his worst loss since returning for a second stint with the Scarlet Knights (3-2, 0-2).
+“The result was there to see.”

+What everyone saw was a dominant Ohio State (4-1, 2-0) put a complete performance on display, especially on offense.
+The nation’s No. 2 offense scored on its first six possessions and had its defense deliver a pick-6.

+“Having a win like this after the last month, it’s given us a little bit of juice now as we head into the next month of October,” Ohio State coach Ryan Day said.
+“It was some tough times here, but we grew through it, we didn’t panic, and in that we might have a good team as we head into October, November.”

-Stroud connected with Chris Olave on touchdown passes of 56 and 11 yards, found Garrett Wilson on a 32-yard catch and run and hit tight ends Jeremy Ruckert and Mitch Rossi on scoring passes of 19 and 1 yard, respectively.
+Stroud connected with Chris Olave on touchdown passes of 56 and 11 yards, found Garrett Wilson on a 32-yard catch-and-run, and hit tight ends Jeremy Ruckert and Mitch Rossi on scoring passes of 19 and 1 yard, respectively.
 The freshman, who threw four TD passes against Minnesota in the opener, finished 17 of 23 and did not throw an interception.
 Olave finished with five catches for a team-high 119 yards.

+“This is this is what he’s capable of,” Day said about Stroud.
+“And now he’s got to bring it through and be consistent.”

-Ohio State (4-1, 2-0) has beaten Rutgers (3-2, 0-2) eight times in as many games.
-The Buckeyes outgained the Scarlet Knights 541-346, flowed through a defense that had give up 54 points in its first four games and intercepted Noah Vedral three times.
+Ohio State has beaten Rutgers eight straight times.
+The Buckeyes outgained the Scarlet Knights 541-346, flowed through a defense that had given up just 54 points in its first four games, and intercepted Noah Vedral three times.

-Freshman TreVeyon Henderson opened the scoring with a 44-yard touchdown run on the Buckeys’ second play from scrimmage.
-Freshman Denzel Burke scored on a 23-yard interception return 40 seconds later and the rout was on.
+Freshman TreVeyon Henderson opened the scoring with a 44-yard touchdown run on the Buckeyes’ second play from scrimmage.
+Freshman Denzel Burke scored on a 23-yard interception return 40 seconds later.

 The Buckeyes extended the lead to 24-0 on a 23-yard field goal by Noah Ruggles and the Wilson TD catch with 2:34 left in the opening quarter.

-Rutgers’ only major play in the game was a 75-yard catch and run by Aron Cruickshank on a short pass over the middle on the next series.
+Rutgers’ only major play in the game was a 75-yard catch-and-run by Aron Cruickshank on a short pass over the middle on the next series.
 The distance was a career best for both players.
 Vedral finished 16 of 26 for 152 yards.

 Cole Snyder added a 12-yard touchdown pass to Josh Youngblood with 7:40 to play to close out the scoring and close the yardage gap for the Scarlet Knights.

+“Major credit to Ohio State,” Rutgers defensive end Mike Tverdov said.
+“They came out, they did their thing.
+It’s a very good football team and we cannot afford to do what we did today against a team like that.
+Hats off to them.
+They came here and took care of business.”

 The result was a major letdown for Rutgers following a 20-13 loss to No. 14 Michigan on the road last weekend.
 They played very well in that game.
-They didn’t follow that up this week and coach Greg Schiano contributed to the problem on the opening series, using a trick play on a punt that backfired, giving the Buckeyes a short field.
+They didn’t follow that up this week and Schiano contributed to the problem on the opening series, using a trick play on a punt that backfired, giving the Buckeyes a short field.

 Ohio State has never scored fewer than 49 points against Rutgers.